hisurfadvisory/MACROSS/ncore/README.md

 	&emsp;<b>A.</b> varCleanup() = Everytime a script exits and returns to the MACROSS menu, this function clears out the shared variables* to make sure they're ready to use with the next script<br>
 	&emsp;&emsp;<i>* the global $PROTOCULTURE value, which is the value all scripts look for as the IOC or element to investigate, does not get cleared until you do it manually from the menu, or you exit MACROSS.
 Be careful, as one of the framework's guidelines is to write your scripts so that they automatically act on, or at least are aware of, the existence of $PROTOCULTURE!
 You can also uncomment the PROTOCULTURE line in the varCleanup function to have it cleared every time the main menu loads, if you prefer.</i><br>
 <br>
-	&emsp;<b>B.</b> getThis() = This function will decode Base64 and Hexadecimal strings.
-Call it with your encoded string as the first param.
-	Leave the second param empty if decoding base64; if you are decoding hexadecimal you must pass it a '1' as your second param.
+	&emsp;<b>B.</b> getThis() = This function will decode Base64 and Hexadecimal strings, and can encode plaintext to base64.
+Call it with your encoded string as the first param.vLeave the second param empty if decoding base64; if you are decoding hexadecimal you must pass it a '1' as yourvsecond param.
 The decoded value gets stored as <i>$vf19_READ</i>.<br>

 	getThis $base64_string
 	write-host $vf19_READ